Love & Pop

-Love & Pop (ラブ&ポップ, Rabu & Poppu) is a 1998 Japanese experimental coming-of-age film directed and co-written by Hideaki Anno, based on the novel Topaz II by Ryū Murakami.
+Love & Pop (ラブ&ポップ, Rabu ando Poppu) is a 1998 Japanese experimental coming-of-age film directed and co-written by Hideaki Anno, based on the novel Topaz II by Ryū Murakami.
 It was Anno's first live action feature-length film.

 The film was shot almost entirely on hand-held digital cameras and contains unorthodox camera work, including many different mounted camera positions, such as on a model train riding on tracks.
 The film also flips from widescreen to fullscreen, distorts (with effects such as a fisheye lens), confuses, and makes use of overlays stacked in layers to convey the character's emotions.

-An official English-language DVD was released in 2004 by Kino on Video.
+An English-language DVD was released in 2004 by Kino on Video.
 In 2025, GKIDS announced that they would hold movie screenings for a 2K restoration of the film in North America.
 The film was first screened at the IFC Center in New York City on February 21, 2025 and then at the American Cinematheque Los Feliz theater on February 23, 2025.

 Plot

 Hiromi Yoshii is a high school girl living in Tokyo.
 She has three friends: Nao, who is interested in computers, Chieko, who is older and more mature, and Chisa, who plans to drop out of school to become a professional dancer.
 Hiromi feels that she lacks direction in comparison to her friends.
 All four routinely go out with older men in exchange for payment.

-On July 19, 1997, Hiromi wakes up and goes to Shibuya.
-There, she meets Nao, who, earlier that day, had met a gay man named Kobayashi who loaned her a cell phone to leave voice messages for a dating service to gather contacts from young men.
-They then meet Chieko, and all three leave voice messages with the phone, stating that they are interested in meeting with older men that day.
+In Shibuya, Hiromi meets Nao and Chieko.
+Nao has borrowed a cellphone from a gay man, Kobayashi, to leave voice messages for a dating service to gather contacts from young men.
+The three girls leave voice messages with the phone, stating that they are interested in meeting men that day.

-Planning to go to the beach together soon, they meet with Chisa and go out to buy swimwear.
-While shopping, Hiromi finds a topaz ring on sale.
-She cannot afford it, but plans to gather the money and return to buy it before the shop closes later that day.
-All four friends then go to karaoke with an older man, who pays them well in exchange for giving him grapes half-chewed by them.
-Despite them getting the cost of the ring, Hiromi refuses to take the money for herself, insisting that they split the money evenly.
-Shortly after, the four part ways.
+They meet with Chisa and go shopping for swimwear.
+Hiromi finds a topaz ring on sale.
+She cannot afford it, but plans to gather the money and buy it before the shop closes that day.
+The girls go to karaoke with an older man, who pays them in exchange for chewing grapes for him.
+The four split the money and part ways.